resource0x/concert0x/doodle-script.md

 ## About

 Doodle script is a notation for music programming.
 Designed as a learning tool for experimenting with melodic/rhythmic patterns.
-Implemented as part of midi-chat web application.
+Implemented as part of midi-chat web application (standalone mode, available at doodle.concert0x.com).

-For the explanation of basic concepts and terms used in this write-up please refer to (yet-to-be-recorded) tutorial on youtube.
+The idea is:

+- you are given the outline of the song: the set of notes with associated scales.
+That is, we have an array of pairs [(T1,S1), (T2, S2),...] where Tn - target note in bar n, Sn - scale in bar n.

+- your task is to fill the gaps (interpolate) between the notes of the outline.
+Interpolation sequence is called `motif`.
+The motif played in bar N is a melodic pattern that has to approach the target note in bar N+1 using the tones of the current scale of bar N along the way (\*).
+You may define several motifs - say, m1, m2 and m3, and program your doodle so that m1 is used in bars 1 and 4, and m2 - in bars 2 and 3, etc.

+- there's a notation that allows you to write motifs in a position- and scale- independent manner, so you can apply the same motif in a wide range of contexts.

+Note: normally, Tn is a chord note in Sn.

+(\*) This is called "forward motion" - moving towards the first note of the next bar.

 ## Motivation

 The intent of this notation is to allow position- and scale- independent encoding of melodic patterns.
-E.g. we can interpret the sequence `c#4 d4 f4 a4` as follows: let d4 be our anchor note; let D minor be our current scale.
+E.g. we can interpret the sequence `c#4 d4 f4 a4` as follows: let d4 be our target (on-beat) note; let D minor be our current scale.
 We are forming the sequence of the following notes:

-1) half-tone down from the anchor
+1) half-tone down from the target  (in doodle notation:  T/-1c)
-2) the anchor
+2) the target (T)
-3) chord note up from the anchor
+3) chord note up from the target (+1k)
-4) another chord note next to the note 3.
+4) another chord note next to the note 3. (+1k)

 Thus, we generalized the pattern by encoding it in position-independent manner, so it can be applied to different notes of the same or different scale.
+This is achieved by the use of relative steps of 3 different kinds: chord-note steps (k-step), scalewise step (s-step, not used in this example), chromatic step (c-step)

-Using doodle notation, the pattern can now be written as: `T/-1c T +1k +1k` (anchor T is a parameter, it carries information about the note AND the scale - see details below).
+Using doodle notation, the pattern can now be written as: `T/-1c ^T +1k +1k` (T is a parameter, it carries information about the note AND the scale).
 Basically, the pattern is represented as 1-parameter function (with parameter T).
 As an example, when we apply the same pattern to the note T=a4 over F major, we get a sequence `g#5 a5 c6 f6`, and so on.

 ## Hello, World